stephennancekivell/fun-shapeless/slides/slides.md

 class: center, middle

 # Lists, Types and Generic Code
-pattern matching to pattern smashing
+Pattern matching to Pattern smashing

 Tricks with list of types.

-Working with lists and multiple types, Why List[Any] is bad and how to use ADT's Typeclasses and HList have more reliable code.
+Working with lists and multiple types.
+Why List[Any] is bad and how ADT's, Type classes and HList can help is write awesome reliable code.

 by Stephen Nancekivell